 Fully participate/receive a passing grade in at least ONE local learning community/course related to diversity, learning science, or effective instruction.
 The learning community accompanying the free, 8-week, online course (Intro to Evidence-Based Undergrad STEM Teaching) MOOC offered by CIRTL on EdX.org is highly recommended, but you can opt for another CIRTL online course or another CIRTL learning community at UNL.

 Participate in at least four workshops.
 You may participate both in cross-network and on-campus workshops to complete this requirement.
+Additional teaching courses or more extensive teaching trainingopportunities such as the Institute for International Teaching Assistants may also count towards these workshops as well, with prior approval.
 After completing four or more workshops, generate a 1–2-page reflective memo about the experience that addresses the three CIRTL core ideas.

 4. Classroom Experience

 After you have completed the coursework and workshop requirements, you have two options.

 - Observe TWO class periods led by two different instructors and, in light of your knowledge about the CIRTL core ideas, complete CIRTL Instructor Evaluation Forms and write a reflective memo to assess the experience.